Geometric goodness of fit measure to detect patterns in data point clouds: Results

 \subsection{Theoretical examples}

-In the examples which follow we sample $n=1000$ points with the distribution specified in each case.
+In the following examples we sample $n=1000$ points with the distribution specified in each case.
 Due to the number of points in every example we choose the quantile $5\%$ to determine the radius of the neighborhood graph.
 Further insights into this choice will be presented in the conclusions section.

-We will consider five unique settings for our examples, each one with different topological features.
+We will consider five unique settings for our examples, each one with different topological and geometric features.
 These settings are not exhaustive and there are others with interesting features.
 However through this sample we do show how the method captures the geometrical correlation of the variables where other classical methods have failed, as well as making a case for which method fails to retrieve the desired information.

 The examples considered are the following:

 \begin{description} \item[Linear:] This is a simple setting with